Roshan-RK/boxing-tracker/README.md

 - Experiment with simple models to flag students at risk of falling behind based on attendance and technique scores.
 - Add basic tests to ensure data validation and summary calculations keep working as the project grows.

+## Key design decisions

+- **5-level technique rubric (1–5):** 3 is the baseline acceptable performance, 1–2 indicate below-baseline execution, and 4–5 indicate above-baseline execution.
+- **Google Sheets as data store:** Easy to update from a phone in the gym, avoids the overhead of setting up and maintaining a database.
+- **Python pipeline:** Connects to Google Sheets via a service account, cleans the data, computes aggregated quality metrics per student and technique, and prepares the data for future ML use cases.